 Butter is one of the best sources of bioavailable fat-soluble vitamins A, D, and K2, which are severely lacking in the modern Western diet.
-Fat-soluble vitamins are needed for hundreds of different pathways that determine your immune, brain, and hormone health.
+We need fat-soluble vitamins to support hundreds of different pathways that determine immune, brain, and hormone health.
 All of these nutrients are found in their most usable forms in animal fats such as butter.

-For example, true vitamin A, retinol, is found only in animal products like fish, shellfish, liver, and our buddy, butter.
+For example, real vitamin A (also called retinol), is found only in animal products like fish, shellfish, liver, and our old friend butter.
+Retinol is much more absorbable than the vitamin-A precursor, beta-carotene, that comes from plant foods, because the body must convert beta-carotene before it can be used.
 One study found that just 3 percent of beta-carotene gets converted in a healthy adult.

 As babies we were all born relying on fat in the form of breast milk for brain development and energy.
 For our brain to work properly, it requires a lot of energy.
 And from a biological and evolutionary perspective, the most sustainable form of energy for optimal brain health is good fats.
-In addition to arachidonic and the omega docosahexaenoic fat, butter provides ample amounts of short – and medium – chain fatty acids and other omega fats, which support a healthy immune system and metabolism.
+Butter contains arachidonic and docosahexaenoic acids, which are only found in bioavailable amounts in animal fats.
+In addition, butter provides ample amounts of short – and medium- chain fatty acids and other omega fats, which support a healthy immune system and metabolism.
 Another butter fat called glycosphingolipids protect against gut problems, and when butter comes from cows eating grass, it also contains high levels of conjugated linoleic acid (CLA), a healthy fat that fights against cancer, diabetes, and weight gain.

 Not so fast – butter has a few problems, too.

 Functional medicine is centered around customizing health care and food medicines to the individual.
-Even with healthy, real food, just because something works for one person doesn’t mean it’s right for you.
-Butter doesn’t work for everyone.
+Even with healthy, real food, not everything works for everyone.
 Here are the three most common issues I find when someone doesn’t tolerate butter:

 2. Grain-fed conventional butter:

-Cows on most major dairy farms today are given hormones and antibiotics, live in unhealthy conditions, and are fed corn instead of grass, what they have grazed on for millennia.
+Cows on most major dairy farms today are given hormones and antibiotics, live in unhealthy conditions, and are fed corn instead of grass, even though grass is their natural food.
 Their milk is then pasteurized and homogenized and the fat is removed.
-To make up for it having little nutrition, synthetic vitamins are then injected into the milk, trying to stimulate what nature had already included in the whole-food form.
-The problem with most dairy today isn’t the dairy itself; it’s what we have done to the cow.
-Another common issue I find in people who don’t tolerate butter is a reaction to either the corn the cow was fed or the higher levels of pro-inflammatory omega-6 fats in regular gain-fed butter.
-These people are fine with organic, grass-fed butter but flare-up with the regular run-of-the-mill butter.
+To make up for nutrient loss, synthetic vitamins are then injected into the milk, trying to stimulate what nature had already included in the whole-food form.
+Another common issue I find in people who don’t tolerate butter is a reaction to either the corn the cow was fed or the higher levels of pro-inflammatory omega-6 fats in regular grain-fed butter.
+Some people are fine with organic, grass-fed butter but flare-up with the regular conventionally-produced butter.